amritshetty/test-repository/README.md

-# test-repository
+# My first Repo

-This is a second example
+Kalob is a awesome teacher.
+He is really awesome and i just loved his class.